CDC warns the new virus variant could fuel huge spikes in COVID cases - The Boston Globe

 COVID cases and deaths have broken record after record across the country, with a peak number of deaths, 4,400, announced Tuesday.
 At least 3,973 new deaths and 238,390 new cases were reported Thursday, and the nation is nearing a milestone of 400,000 deaths.

-The new variant, called B 1.1.7 was first identified in Britain, where it rapidly became the primary source of infections, accounting for as many 60% of new cases diagnosed in London and surrounding areas.
+The new variant, called B 1.1.7 was first identified in Britain, where it rapidly became the primary source of infections, accounting for as many 60 percent of new cases diagnosed in London and surrounding areas.

 It has since been detected in at least 30 countries, including the United States and Canada.
-In the United States, it accounts for less than 0.5% of cases, based on an analysis of a limited number of samples.
+In the United States, it accounts for less than 0.5 percent of cases, based on an analysis of a limited number of samples.

 Other variants circulating in South Africa and Brazil are also thought to be more contagious but have not yet been identified in the United States.
 Japanese authorities said this month that they had detected one of the variants in four passengers arriving from Brazil.